mondora/handbook/README.md

 #### Officevibe

 We use Officevibe to measure employee happiness and satisfaction at work.
 Through this platform you can express your opinion and leave anonymous feedback.
 Everyone who actively participates in Officevibe surveys is made admin and can reply to feedback, so that we all help each other in solving problems and issues as they arise.

-#### Letter Of Interdependence

-We believe with the idea that we are part of a system and, when it is required, others inside the company help others.
-We think we are all inter-connected.
-If you were thinking you can maintain a mate why don't you send a message in any form declaring that you can help and saying how you will improve.
-Don't forget to declare your commitment also in a timeframe.

 ### Taking care of the community